-After that, developers would \ul{\textit{test and evaluate AI model safety}}.
+After that, developers would \ul{\textit{test and evaluate AI model \mbox{failures}}}.
 Diverse methods were observed among the participants.
-Some efforts are preliminary, involving only probing the model with small samples and manual inspection,, such as P4:``\textit{we randomly select some questions and test the LLM to see if it response with safe answers}''.
-Automatic evaluation using traditional metrics such as Rouge~\cite{lin2004rouge} was also mentioned.
-In particular, LLM-as-judge~\cite{zheng2023judging} is used by developers to evaluate model safety factors such as hallucinations, bias, and harmful generation, as reflected by P16.
+Some efforts are preliminary, involving only probing the model with small samples and manual inspection, such as P4:``\textit{we randomly select some questions and test the LLM to see if it response with safe answers}''.
+Automatic evaluation using traditional metrics such as Rouge~\citep{lin2004rouge} was also mentioned.
+In particular, LLM-as-judge~\citep{zheng2023judging} is used by developers to evaluate specific AI failures such as hallucinations, bias, and harmful generation, as reflected by P16.
 Also, a hybrid approach combines manual and automated effort, as P18 described for privacy evaluation: ``\textit{then flagging low scoring examples in a development set for ... human evaluation}''.
-Our survey indicates that developers conduct model safety testing and evaluation significantly more frequently when addressing model behaviour risks (3.22) compared to data concerns (2.95) and misuse and exploitation concerns (2.94), with p-values of 0.007 and 0.004 and effect sizes of 0.40 and 0.41, respectively.
+Our survey indicates that developers conduct AI failure testing and evaluation significantly more frequently when addressing model behaviour risks (3.22) compared to data concerns (2.95) and misuse and exploitation concerns (2.94), with p-values of 0.007 and 0.004 and effect sizes of 0.40 and 0.41, respectively.
 16\% of the participants put low priority on this practice when dealing with model behaviour concerns, while this number increased to 23\% and 27\% within the context of data concerns and misuse and exploitation concerns, respectively.
-These results suggest that different AI safety concerns have a moderate effect on the frequency with which developers test and evaluate AI model safety.
+These results suggest that different AI failure concerns have a moderate effect on the frequency with which developers test and evaluate for AI failures.